Order of Assassins: Military tactics

+Fortresses

-The military approach of the Nizari Isma'ili state was largely a defensive one, with strategically chosen sites that appeared to avoid confrontation wherever possible without the loss of life.
-But the defining characteristic of the Nizari Isma'ili state was that it was scattered geographically throughout Persia and Syria.
+The military approach of the Assassins Isma'ili state was largely a defensive one, with strategically chosen sites that appeared to avoid confrontation wherever possible without the loss of life.
+The defining characteristic of the Assassins Isma'ili state was that it was scattered geographically throughout Persia and Syria.
 Alamut Castle therefore was only one of a nexus of strongholds throughout the regions where Isma'ilis could retreat to safety if necessary.
 West of Alamut in the Shahrud Valley, the major fortress of Lambsar served as just one example of such a retreat.
 In the context of their political uprising, the various spaces of Isma'ili military presence took on the name dar al-hijra (دار الهجرة; land of migration, place of refuge).

 The notion of the dar al-hijra originates from the time of Muhammad, who migrated with his followers from persecution to a safe haven in Yathrib (Medina).
 In this way, the Fatimids found their dar al-hijra in North Africa.
-From 1101 to 1118, attacks and sieges were made on the fortresses, conducted by combined forces of the Seljuks Barkiyaruq and Ahmad Sanjar.
+From 1101 to 1118, attacks and sieges were made on the fortresses, conducted by combined forces of the Seljuks Berkyaruq and Ahmad Sanjar.
 Although with the cost of lives and the capture and execution of Assassin da'i Ahmad ibn Attash, the Assassins managed to hold their ground and repel the attacks until the Mongol invasion.
 Likewise, during the revolt against the Seljuks, several fortresses served as spaces of refuge for the Isma'ilis.

-Marco Polo recounts the following method how the Hashashin were recruited for jihad and assassinations on behalf of their master in Alamut: